harshitpathak18/WebScrapingProjects/README.md

 **Key Features:**

 * Scrapes hotels for a given location and date.
-* Extracts hotel name, location, price, availability, and ratings.
+* Extracts hotel name, location, price, and ratings.
 * Helps users compare accommodations for better decision-making.

 ---